 D3 hard slab avalanche on Billy Mitchell ~4000’/ North aspect that occured on 2/18

 Patience is recommended.
 Unfortunately these problems do not heal themselves quickly like a storm snow instability can.
-Deep slab problems are complicated and difficult to predict even for the most experienced user.
-Signs of instability at the surface will likely not exist, which can trick users into thinking that conditions are safe.
 Tracks are not a sign of stability with this problem, avalanches can occur even after many tracks have been laid down.

-The possibility also remains to trigger a hard slab avalanche that involves the entire snowpack.
-This is especially true in areas north of Thompson Pass.
-Avalanches near the surface will have the potential to step down to layers deep within the snowpack creating deadly avalanches.
+Smaller wind slab avalanches will have the potential to step down to layers deep within the snowpack creating deadly avalanches.

 2/17-18- A Significant avalanche cycle occurred during this time period.
 Most of the activity failed on deep persistent weak layers.
 These were the 1/24 facet-crust combo and the November facets.
 Numerous hard slab avalanches were observed that failed near the ground.